Keerthanaparthiban/Weather-app/README.md

 # Weather-app

-Building a weather application using HTML, CSS, Javascript,and OpenWeatherAPI
+Building a weather application using HTML, CSS, Javascript and OpenWeatherAPI